+This week, Galen Gruman of InfoWorld wrote a great article offering his opinion of why mobile became dull in boring in 2015.
+Many of his observations are spot-on.
 Tablet and Smartphone sales are slowing.
 Smartwatches have become a niche product passionately loved by few.
 And he believes we haven’t seen a breakthrough device innovation since the iPad in 2010.
-All this is certainly true, perhaps we’re missing the real story here.
+All this is certainly true, but perhaps we’re missing the real story here.
 The excitement of mobile isn’t what going on with the device, but what’s happening behind the scenes.

 What’s going on behind the curtain?
 End-users are now demanding apps, and business users are demanding apps that are as intuitive, easy to use and compelling as the consumer apps they use outside the office.
 Also, more people than ever before are trying to build apps, with everyone from young students with basic HTML5 skills to line of business users looking at ways to build apps to get routine things done faster.
 Finally, devices with geolocation, video, audio, ink, scanners, etc. are allowing people to do things with business applications they’ve never been able to do before.

-To read the fill article and Richard Rabin’s comment, click here.
+Read the full article and Richard Rabin’s comment.

-To read a recent opinion article from CEO Richard Rabins, click here.
+Read a recent opinion article from CEO Richard Rabins.